Octomore, the ultimate peat whisky

 The numbers following the decimal point indicate the characteristics and aging method within that edition.

-.1 series 100% Scottish barley 1st Fill American Oak (Bourbon and Tennessee Whisky Casks) Showcasing the pure character of Octomore with the most basic lineup
+.1 series 100% Scottish barley 1st Fill American Orcs (Bourbon and Tennessee Whiskey cask) Showcasing the pure character of Octomore with the most basic lineup

-.2 series 100% Scottish barley European oak (Sherry, wine cask) The most experimental product line uses various wine casks such as Amarone and Sauternes.
+.2 series 100% Scottish barley European Orcs (Sherry, wine cask) The most experimental product line includes various wines such as Amarone and Sauternes. cask use

-.3 series 100% Islay Island Octomore Farm Barley American + European Oak Blend We use local malt from Octomore Farm and various casks to match.
+.3 series 100% Islay Island Octomore Farm Barley American + European Orcs mix We use local malt from Octomore Farm and various casks to match.

-.4 series 100% Scottish barley Virgin oak (new oak barrel) A combination of the most intense peat and new oak notes
+.4 series 100% Scottish barley Virgin Orcs (New oak barrel) The most intense beat and new Orcs Scent combination

 For example, 'Octomore 14.1' is the base lineup of the 14th edition, featuring Scottish barley and bourbon It is a product made using a cask.